aesalazar/ScrollToInSolutionExplorerPackage/readme.md

-# Scroll To in Visual Studio Solution Explorer Extension (VSIX) for Visual Studio 2022
+# Scroll To in Visual Studio Solution Explorer Extension (VSIX) for Visual Studio 2022 and 2026

 <div style="text-align: center">
     <img